thifranc/shinken-webui-wiki-up/Home.md

 # Shinken Web User Interface

-*Pleaase note that the screen captures used to illustrate some pages are not up to date with the most recent version!*
+*Please note that the screen captures used to illustrate some pages are not up to date with the most recent version!*

 Shinken can provide a self sufficient Web User Interface, which includes its own web server (No need to setup any other Web server).
 The WebUI is built with the most recent Javascript Bootstrap 3 library as to deliver a user interface compatible with a wide range of Web browsers.